sbenf999/Stock-Monitoring-Assistant/README.md

   - Please adhere to this project's `code of conduct`.

 > [!WARNING]
-Until this work has been graded by examiners, no pull requests or contributions will be accepted.
+As this project is the source for a Non-Examination Assessment (NEA), unless otherwise stated, no pull requests or contributions will be accepted.

 ## Used By